 When the markets go down, investors usually look for somewhere “safe” to put their capital, like gold and U.S. Treasury bonds.
 Stocks of companies that make consumer staples can even go up as markets crash.
 People still need essentials to live, even during a crash.

 What Happens When a Stock Price Goes to Zero?

 Usually, before a stock reaches zero, it’s delisted from major exchanges and trades on the OTC markets.
 It might find interested investors there.
 But when a stock price goes to zero it’s worthless and there’s little chance of the company surviving.

 When Will the Next Stock Market Bubble Burst?

 Nobody can predict the future.
 I prefer to react to the market.
 We don’t know when it will end, but we do know the markets can’t go straight up forever.
 Study the past and be ready to react when the time is right.
-Preparation is key to your success as a trader or investor.

 Bottom Line: Can You Benefit From a Market Crash?